Benefits of Software Asset Management include:

 - What is a software asset management tool?

-- A SAM tool is a software solution designed to manage, control, and protect software assets within an organization.
+- A SAM tool is a software solution designed to manage, control, and protect an organization’s software assets.

 - What are the key concepts of asset management?